Vegan pie crust

 Ideally, a rolling pin is the perfect way to roll out any dough.
 Its specifically designed for that one purpose.
 Wine bottles are a great way to roll out dough.
 Be sure to use an empty wine bottle 🙂

-Is apple cider vinegar necessary to make a vegan pie crust?
+Is apple cider vinegar necessary?

 Any vegan pie crust is incomplete without vinegar.
 It adds a natural and slight tang to the crust.
 Additionally, it helps bind the dough better.